Chase-Stokes/pig-dice/README.md

 Code: playerOne.newTotal(); playerOne
 Expacted Output: playerOne.currentScore(0) ~completed

 Describe checkWinner()
 Test: If current score or total score >= 100 then a winner is declared
 Code: playerOne.checkWinner()
-Expected Output: "Congratulations player one winner!" ~completed
+Expected Output: "You are the winner!" ~completed

+Describe switchTurn(bool)
+Test: If number rolled equals 1 then returns false and turn is switched
+Code: playerOne.switchTurn()
+Expected Output: false and switch the players turn ~completed